ARM-software/CMSIS-DSP/README.md

 * Biquad f32 initialization is done differently
 * CFFT and RFFT F32 have different APIs.
 They are no more in-place and require use of an additional temporary buffer
+* MFCC F32 requires the use of a second temporary buffer

+See the Doxygen documentation for the size of those additional buffers.
+You can also look at the tests in `Testing/Source/Tests` to see how to use the functions.

 ## Code size